Castel Nuovo tickets & tours | Price comparison

 Read more.

-What can you normally see inside when access is active?
+What can you normally see inside?

 The published museum route includes Civic Museum levels, the Monumental Courtyard, the Sala dei Baroni, the former Sala dell'Armeria route, and the Cappella Palatina.
 Some spaces may be unavailable on specific days due to institutional use or special setups.